 I have moved to Barcelona, Spain.
 I have been in Europe for a little over one year now.
 I actually started in Barcelona and needed to leave after one month to go move to the Czech Republic for an undetermined amount of time (wound up being 8 months) and then life ironically led me back to Barcelona where I originally wanted to be about four and a half months ago and plan to call it home for quite some time.

-WCIL: WHAT LED YOU TO MAKING THE DECISION TO MOVE TO SPAIN?
+WCIL: WHAT LED YOU TO MAKING THE DECISION TO CHOOSE SPAIN?

 I was in a place, personally, where I knew I needed to take advantage of a window of opportunity in my life.